-(3) Information in understanding the amount of revenue for the current period and following periodsBalances of contract assets and contract liabilities
+- (3) Information in understanding the amount of revenue for the fiscal year under review and following fiscal years - · Balances of contract assets and contract liabilities

 The balances at the end of the period for trade receivables, contract assets and contract liabilities recorded from contracts with customers of the Company and its consolidated subsidiaries during the fiscal year under review are as follows.
 On the consolidated balance sheet, trade receivables and contract assets are included in "notes and accounts receivable-trade, and contract assets," and contract liabilities is included in "other current liabilities."